 How could you become a better, more efficient and collaborative leader?
 Anne Morriss and Frances Frei provide a persuasive and time-saving strategy in the first in a series looking at the practice of leadership in a mad, mad world.

-One way that organizations have responded to the combination of unprecedented uncertainty and a more distributed workforce is to drag more people into more meetings during more hours of the workday.
+One way that organisations have responded to the combination of unprecedented uncertainty and a more distributed workforce is to drag more people into more meetings during more hours of the workday.
 Researchers now estimate that workers are spending about a third of their time in meetings, and much of that time is unproductive.
 One study from meeting software company Doodle estimated that across the United States, the United Kingdom, and Germany, 24 billion hours will be lost to pointless meetings in the next year.

 All this time together is creating the illusion of progress while inhibiting the kind of deep work, true collaboration, and creativity needed to solve our increasingly complex problems.
 In response, some leaders have simply banned this toxic substance (no-meeting Fridays!), but a more effective remedy is to create a gathering culture defined by fewer, better meetings.
 Treat your people’s time as the most strategic resource you have.
 If you’re going to use it, use it wisely.